Kornelch/ChroTeMoVi/UserManual.md

 ## Setting Up ChroTeMo parameters
-In our model there are some parameters, which can help to tailor and tune up the code for the simulation of chromosome territory arrangement in different species.
-When fitting implementation for a given purpose the following parameters can be set up.
+In our model there are some parameters, which can help to tailor and tune up the code for the simulation of chromosome territories arrangement in different species.
+When adjusting the implementation for a given specie the following parameters can be set up.

-To generate model of chromosome territory, you can set up mentioned below parameters to fit/tune model for your needs (species you examine).
-This can be done by direct editing script file.
-Parameters are listed at the beginning of the script file.
+To simulate the model of chromosome territories arrangement, you can set up the parameters  mentioned below to fit/tune the model to your needs.
+This can be done by direct editing of the script file.
+The parameters are listed at the beginning of the script file.
-***Be careful !!*** Some parameters may cause script - Modeler a long running time (with parameter `multi`= 1000 script runs when testing more than 3 weeks)!
+***Be careful !!*** Some parameters may result in a long running time of `ChroTeMo` (when testing the parameter `multi` = 1000, the script ran for more than 3 weeks)!

 If you are unsure about parameters, just change only species specific **(sp)** parameters.
 You can experiment with the rest of parameters (**(mv)** - model specific) later.